blues/app-accelerators/55-demand-response-solar-battery-dispatcher/README.md

 ### Bench power validation

-6. **Mojo placement.** During commissioning, splice the [Mojo](https://dev.blues.io/datasheets/mojo-datasheet/) inline between the 24 VDC supply and the Wireless-for-OPTA power input to measure the expansion + Notecard subsystem energy per cellular session.
+6. **Mojo placement.** During commissioning, splice the [Mojo](https://dev.blues.io/datasheets/mojo-datasheet/) inline between the 24 VDC supply and the Wireless for OPTA power input to measure the expansion + Notecard subsystem energy per cellular session.
 See [Section 9](#9-validation-and-testing) for the expected figures.

 ## 6. Notehub Setup